evoth/ADS1256-pi-hat/README.md

 ### 3. Solder JST connectors

-Same deal, solder the connectors as annotated on the PCB.
+Same deal, solder the connectors as marked on the PCB.

 ### 4. Bridge solder jumpers